Sclatch/ASTEROID-Game/README.md

 11. Click OK

 ## Running the Code
-There are 4 codes in this repository.
-Each code has its different requirements to run, but the beginning part is the same for each code.

 1. Select Run > Edit Configuration...
 2. Select Application > "+" symbol on the top left > Application